Jean Auguste Dominique Ingres

 Burial Place - Père Lachaise Cemetery in Paris, France

-Jean Auguste Dominique Ingres Quotations
+Jean Auguste Dominique Ingres inspirational Art Quotations

 Drawing is the honesty of art.
 To draw does not mean simply to reproduce contours: drawing does not consist merely of line.
 Drawing is also expression, the inner form, the plane and modeling.
 See what remains after that.
 Drawing includes three and a half quarters of the content of painting. -- Jean Auguste Ingres Quote